lokamaya/friendlyThumbOf/README.md

 * Enable/disable to append __context__ to url, like `http://mydomain.com/image/contextKey/anyMode/image.jpg`
 * Add, modify and delete any __mode__ as you wish from System Events.
 By default, there are 4 modes provided: *default* `mw950`, *thumb* `w90&h120`, *medium* `w=300&h=400`, and *large* `w=900&h=1200`
 * Sample mod_rewrite with 4 advanced scenarios can be found on doc *core/components/friendlythumbof/doc/ht.access*

-__*To do list: clean up the cache?*__
-The friendlyThumbOf produces trailing sub directories for storing the cache.
-So its required to provide another plugin for cleaning up the cache, because phpThumbOf plugin only clean up main cache directory.
+* TO DO: Plugin for cleaning up the cache

 ---------------------------------------------
 ####Usage####